- 1 What’s Considered Cheating In A Relationship?

 In Saiqa’s case above, the right decision was to walk away.
 But, this is not the option all betrayed spouses will and should take.
 Some genuinely want to make the time and effort to make the marriage work and want to find out exactly why their marriage broke down in the first place.

 Everyone can get fed-up and disillusioned in a marriage, the key is to keep on trying.
 So many things can affect a marriage negatively.
 As long as you’re constantly trying to make it work and to understand where you are going wrong, there is scope to fix your relationship.
-It is when you stop trying that you will finally know your relationship has ended.”
+It is when you stop trying that you will finally know your relationship has ended.
+Often, one question that is posed is and we have answered in this article is: are Muslim women causing divorces?

 How Does Islam Deal With Cheating?